 I'm a Boy: My Changing Body by Shelley Metten is ideal for children between the ages of 8 – 10 years of age.

-Buy a copy of I’m a Boy: My Changing Body by Shelley Metten from Amazon and is also available as an eBook.
+You can buy a copy of I'm a Boy: My Changing Body by Shelley Metten from Amazon and is also available as an eBook.

 Hi, I'm Cath Hak from Sex Ed Rescue and today we’re talking about a book for boys who are going through puberty.
 It's called I'm a boy: My changing body by Shelley Metten.
 She has a Facebook page and a website called Anatomy for Kids.
 On top of that, she also runs workshops for parents and kids to learn about the change’s puberty bring.